-Most often, while Gorilla Trekking in the Park, you see other primates.
+Most often, you see other primates during Gorilla Trekking in the Park.
 Chimpanzees are here, their shrieks might be heard occasionally, but they are rarely seen around Cuckooland Lodge in the Ruhija area of the Park.
 You will most likely see Black and White Colobus Monkeys while trekking Gorillas o hiking in the Forest.

-There are no scheduled nocturnal Walks in Bwindi Forest at present, which means that you will miss the Nocturnal primates such as the Potto and the various Galago Species unless you see them near your lodge.
+There are no scheduled nocturnal Walks in Bwindi Forest, meaning you will miss the Nocturnal primates, such as the Potto and the various Galago Species, unless you see them near your lodge.